George Rodney, 1st Baron Rodney: Le Havre

-On 19 May 1759, Rodney was promoted to rear admiral and shortly afterwards he was given command of a small squadron.
-The admiralty had received intelligence that the French had gathered at Le Havre, at the mouth of the River Seine, a large number of flat-bottomed boats and stores which were being collected there for an invasion of the British Isles.
+On 19 May 1759, Rodney was promoted to Rear-Admiral of the Blue and shortly afterwards given command of a small squadron.
+The Admiralty had received intelligence that the French had gathered at Le Havre, at the mouth of the River Seine, a large number of flat-bottomed boats and stores which were being collected there for an invasion of the British Isles.
 After drawing up plans for an attack on Le Havre, Lord Anson briefed Rodney in person.
 The operation was intended to be a secret with it being implied that Rodney's actual destination was Gibraltar.
 This soon became impossible to maintain as Rodney tried to acquire pilots who knew the Normandy coast.

 Rodney received his final orders on 26 June, and by 4 July he was off Le Havre.
 His force included six bomb-vessels which could fire at a very high trajectory.
 In what become known as the Le Havre raid, he bombarded the town for two days and nights, and inflicted great loss of war-material on the French.
 The bomb ships fired continuously for fifty two hours, starting large fires.
 Rodney then withdrew to Spithead, leaving several ships to blockade the mouth of the Seine.
 Although the attack hadn't significantly affected French plans, it proved a morale boost in Britain.
 In August Rodney was again sent to Le Havre with similar orders but through a combination of weather and improved French defences he was unable to get his bomb-vessels into position, and the Admiralty accepted his judgement that a further attack was impossible.
 The invasion was ultimately cancelled because of French naval defeats at the Battle of Lagos and Battle of Quiberon Bay.

 From 1759 and 1761 Rodney concentrated on his blockade of the French coast, particularly around Le Havre.
 In July 1760, with another small squadron, he succeeded in capturing several French flat-bottomed boats and in blockading France's coast as far as Dieppe.